geoserver/geoserver/doc/en/user/source/community/features-templating/rest.rst

    * - GET
      -
      - application/json, application/xml.
-     - List of all the templates available in the  ``Feature Type`` directory
+     - List of all the templates available in the  ``featuretype`` directory
      -
      - 200. List of rules in XML or JSON.
    * - POST